Preserving your Jaw after Extraction: Socket Preservation

 This is where socket preservation comes in.
 Typically done at the end of your extraction procedure, we place bone-grafting material into the socket and a collagen membrane on top to encourage bone growth in the area.
 Because the procedure can be done at the same time as your extraction, no additional anesthesia or appointments are necessary.

-If you are facing extraction, call us at Vero Beach Office Phone Number (772) 770-9191 to see if socket preservation is an option for you – it could save your smile!
+If you are facing extraction, call us at Vero Beach Surgical Arts Phone Number (772) 770-9191 to see if socket preservation is an option for you – it could save your smile!

 Comments are closed.